Embedded intelligence: Predicted revenue

 While it is relatively immature as a technology, the Internet of Things is likely to see the number of connected objects reach 50 billion by 2020.
 The integration of embedded processors with sensors, intelligence, wireless connectivity and other components with high level operating systems, middle-ware and system integration services is regarded as a new breed of electronics by Intel.
 They predict that over the next 10 years “IT devices for industries including medical, manufacturing, transportation, retail, communication, consumer electronics and energy will take a development direction that makes intelligent designs become a part of all of our lifestyles”.
 Accordingly, they forecast a significant growth for embedded systems (CAGR of 18% from 2011 to 2016).
 Data also reported by IDC forecasts the worldwide value of the embedded systems market to be worth €1.5 trillion in revenue by 2015 with the automotive, industrial, communications and healthcare sectors.

 The Internet of Things

-Although the vision for the 'Internet of Things' was first formulated in 1999, the technology road-map is still far from being seamless.
-The vision of having all objects linked to the internet might be only achievable when technology allows for global adoption.
+Although the vision for the 'Internet of Things' was first formulated in 1999, the technology road-map still faces issues; the vision of having all objects linked to the internet might be only achievable when technology allows for global adoption.
 In this regard, Embedded Intelligence can be the key for these emerging technologies to enable globalization.